-C409.6.1.4.7 Skylights The skylight area and area weighted U-factor and SHGC shall be modeled for each floor based the proposed design.
-Skylights will be combined into a single skylight centered on the roof of each zone based on the area input by the user
+C409.6.1.4.7 Skylights The skylight area and area weighted U-factor and SHGC shall be modeled for each floor-roof based on the proposed design.
+Skylights will shall be combined into a single skylight centered on the roof of each zone based on the area input by the user.